rramadeu/MultiPolyPop/README.md

 # diaQTLSimulate
 Wrapper R package to coordinate simulations for classic breeder mating designs in outcrossing plants.
 It also simulates genotypic data from GBS.
 This package relies on genotypic simulations from `PedigreeSim` and uses some `updog` package functions for the simulation of the genotypes and GBS data.
 To use `diaQTLSimulate` you need to have Java installed in your machine (https://java.com/en/download/help/download_options.html).
 If you use this package you also should cite `PedigreeSim` and `updog` articles, please cite them properly.

+# Disclaimer
+This software was originally called `PedigreeSimR` and it has been renamed for `diaQTLSimulate`.
+Please note that `diaQTLSimulate` and this repository are not affiliated with `PedigreeSim` software or its authors.
+If you are looking for the PedigreeSim software please go to https://www.wur.nl/en/show/Software-PedigreeSim.htm.

 # Citation

 I created `diaQTLSimulate` as an auxiliary package to do the simulations for these two manuscripts: